Unveiling LLMs: The Evolution of Latent Representations in a Dynamic Knowledge Graph: Experiments

 where $n_G$ and $n_{G'}$ are the number of nodes of $G$ and $G'$ respectively, and $sim_{cos}$ is the cosine similarity.
 To investigate patterns in the evolution of the encoded factual knowledge, we focus on the similarities of the graphs generated using the latent representations of two consecutive layers: $o^l$ and $o^{l-1}$. \Cref{apx:cosineSimLayers} provides layer-wise cosine similarities.
-We repeat this process for the temporal knowledge graphs of all the inferences and report aggregated results (\Cref{fig:layerClusters}).
+We repeat this process for all the dynamic knowledge graphs and report aggregated results in \Cref{fig:layerClusters}.
 Afterwards, we employ the MeanShift clustering algorithm\footnote{\href{https://scikit-learn.org/stable/modules/generated/sklearn.cluster.MeanShift}{https://scikit-learn.org/stable/modules/generated/sklearn.cluster.MeanShift}}~\citep{cheng1995mean, scikit-learn} on the similarity data.
-The bandwidth hyper-parameter, which affects the granularity of the clusters, is estimated using the 25th percentile of the sample data.
-This clustering procedure identifies layers exhibiting similar changes in the evolution of their factual knowledge, indirectly spotting transaction points.
+The bandwidth hyper-parameter, which affects the cluster granularity, is estimated using the 25th percentile of the sample data.
+This clustering procedure identifies layers exhibiting similar changes in the evolution of their factual knowledge (colours in \Cref{fig:layerClusters}), indirectly spotting transaction points.